10 Methods for Tenants to Show Proof of Income

 In the event the prospective tenant acquires income via freelancing, this is a perfect proof of income document.
 A person who earns more than $600 a month from freelance work must fill out the 1099 form.

-If tenant wish to use this method for verification, they will need to provide a few months’ worth of documents.
+If the tenant wishes to use this method for verification, they will need to provide a few months’ worth of documents.
 A number of these documents are required so the tenant can prove they can have a stable income without working a conventional job.

 • Easy calculation to prove if the prospective tenants earn enough